 As we mentioned above, it’s common in today’s digital world for people to search for their desired service or product before purchasing.
-If your content isn’t optimized around relevant yoga keywords, such as “yoga classes in NYC,” you won’t get the lead.
+If create content that’s not optimized around relevant yoga keywords, such as “yoga classes in NYC,” you won’t get the lead.
 If you’re not in search results, no one knows you exist.

-SEO brings in organic traffic.
+Yoga studio SEO brings in organic traffic.
 This means you didn’t pay for it like pay-per-click (PPC) or a billboard.
-Once you put up a page and it starts ranking in Google, it could drive leads for years to come.
+Once you put up a page and it starts ranking in search engines like Google, it could drive leads for years to come.

 To get ranking on Google, one of the biggest factors is optimizing around the right yoga keywords and optimizing correctly.